ironbar/luxai/reports/07_Winning_Model_Documentation.md

 How long it takes to train your model
 --->

+I have already summarized the solution on this [kaggle topic](https://www.kaggle.com/c/lux-ai-2021/discussion/293911).

+The final solution for the Lux AI challenge used Imitation Learning with a [Conditioned Unet](https://github.com/gabolsgabs/cunet).
+The conditioning mechanism was used to provide global information about the state of the game and also the identify of the agent the model need to imitate.
+Thus the model learned to imitate multiple different agents at the same time.
+By learning to imitate different agents the model generalized better, probably because it had to learn better representations of the data.
+One funny thing of this approach is that the model can imitate the different agents on prediction also.

+This approach worked because Toad Brigade agents were much better than the other teams.
+At the time of closing the submission period there is a difference of ~300 points in leaderboard between my agents and Toad Brigade's agents, it may go down because my best agents did not have time to converge but the difference is big.
+So the lesson learned is that using imitation learning can provide a very strong agent, but 300 matches are not enough to get a good copy of the agent.

 ### A4.
 Features Selection / Engineering

 #### What were the most important features?